Quinoa pronounces as (KEEN-wah) is one of the world’s most nutritious foods around.

 - Bring quinoa, 1 cup almond milk, water, and 1 dash salt to a boil in a small pot.

 - Reduce heat to a simmer and cook, stirring occasionally, until all liquid has been absorbed, about 10 minutes.
-Remove quinoa from stove and transfer to a bowl.
+Remove quinoa from the stove and transfer to a bowl.

 - Mix in mashed banana, honey, cocoa powder, and vanilla.
 Stir until evenly combined.
 Pour remaining 1/4 cup of almond milk over quinoa, and garnish with banana slices and mint.